 Nexoniq

 A 256-cell grid maps every IP address on your local network.
 Green means online, amber means seen recently, coral means offline.
 The map fills as Nexoniq scans.

 Below it, devices group themselves into categories — routers, computers, mobile, services, media.
-Click a device to see its 7-day presence history rendered as a matrix.
+Click a device to see its 7-day presence history as a matrix.

+Nexoniq